-Accepting and authorizing all communications sent to members of the region through the Central Office communication systems.
+- Accepting and authorizing all communications sent to members of the region through the Central Office communication systems.

-Working closely with the business manager to prepare a budget for regional communication efforts.
+- Collaborating with the business manager to prepare a budget for regional communication efforts.

-Encouraging members to write articles about professional activities or information for The Bulletin or other ACUI publications.
+- Encouraging members to write articles about professional activities or information for The Bulletin or other ACUI publications.

 All Regional Leadership Team members are also responsible for: